SQream/sqream_docs/optimization_best_practices/concurrency_and_scaling_in_sqream.rst

 What to do when queries are slow
 --------------------------------

-To statement performance, start by examining the :ref:`best practices<sql_best_practices>` and ensure the guidelines are followed.
+To boost statement performance, start by examining the :ref:`best practices<sql_best_practices>` and ensure the guidelines are followed.

-..
-TODO: we have a lot of techniques to speed up statements which aren't ready for customers to use without support - add something here and in the best practices about this

-Adding additional RAM to nodes, using more GPU memory, and faster CPUs or storage can also sometimes help.

 .. rubric:: Need help?